netdata/netdata/docs/dashboard/nodes-tab.md

 > **Tip**
 >
-> Keep in mind that all of the configurations mentioned below are persistent and visible across all users.
+> Keep in mind that all configurations mentioned below are persistent and visible across all users.

 ## Center information view